Chart Color Schemes

 Health performance in Rutherford (North) - Aberglasslyn is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Rutherford (North) - Aberglasslyn faces significant health challenges with a higher prevalence of common conditions compared to averages.
+Rutherford (North) - Aberglasslyn faces significant health challenges with a higher prevalence of common health conditions compared to the average, particularly among older age groups.

-Older age cohorts experience these issues to an even greater extent.
-Approximately 54% (~10,880 people) have private health cover in the area.
-Mental health issues and asthma are the most prevalent conditions, affecting 10.6 and 9.3% of residents respectively.
-Around 64.1% report having no medical ailments, compared to 63.4% across Rest of NSW.
-The area has 14.9% (3,010 people) of residents aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.
+Approximately 54% (~10,968 people) of the total population has private health cover.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 10.6 and 9.3% of residents respectively.
+However, 64.1% of residents report having no medical ailments, compared to 63.4% across the Rest of NSW.
+The area has a higher proportion of seniors, with 14.9% (3,035 people) aged 65 and over.
+Health outcomes among this age group require more attention than the broader population.

 Frequently Asked Questions - Health